-Actinomycetes inhabit in the soil which produces phytohormones, extracellular enzymes and bioactive compounds.
+Actinomycetes inhabit the soil and produce phytohormones, extracellular enzymes and bioactive compounds.
 These compounds promote direct plant growth and protect against phytopathogens and pests by producing indole 3-acetic acid, siderophore and solubilize phosphate.

-- Amylase: Use in food, textile and paper industries.
+- Amylase in food, textile and paper industries.

 Use as Agroactive compounds

-Actinomycetes produce Agroactive compounds as these are extensively present in the rhizospheric zone of the plant.
-Thus, it can actively colonize itself with the plant root and protects it from the pathogenic fungi and other phytopathogens.
-Frankia is an example of Actinomycetes which acts as “Symbionts” and promotes root nodule formation and thus helps in the nitrogen fixation.
+Actinomycetes produce agroactive compounds as they are extensively present in the rhizospheric zone of the plant.
+Thus, they can actively colonize themselves with the plant roots and protect the plant from pathogenic fungi and other phytopathogens.
+Frankia is an example of actinomycetes, which acts as a “Symbiont” that promote root nodule formation and thereby in nitrogen fixation.

 Use as Biopesticide

-Actinomycetes also used as Biopesticide which attacks insects like Musca domestica, Culex quinquefasciatus etc. It kills 90% of insects at their larval and pupal stage.
+Actinomycetes are also used as a biopesticide that attacks insects like Musca domestica, Culex quinquefasciatus etc. It kills 90% of insects at their larval and pupal stage.